Updated: 19th September, 2024

 A boiler filter is an essential component for maintaining the efficiency and longevity of a central heating system.
 It prevents debris and impurities from clogging the heating system and causing damage.

-There are a few main types of boiler filters used in heating systems.
+There are a few main types of boiler filters used in central heating systems.
 The most common type is the magnetic filter.
 This uses magnets to attract metallic particles from the water flowing through the heating system.
 Another type is the non-magnetic filter, which captures other forms of debris that aren't metal.
 Some filters combine both magnetic and non-magnetic filtering technologies.

 Magnetic filters play a crucial role in protecting the boiler from sludge and debris.
 They are installed on the return pipe to the boiler to catch any metallic particles.
 This helps in preventing blockages and improves the efficiency of the heating system.
 Regular cleaning and maintenance of these filters by a qualified heating engineer ensure long-term benefits, such as reducing energy bills and extending the lifespan of the boiler.